 The underlying data presented in Table 4 above are available on request from the UK EITI Secretariat.

-Additional information on employment in the UK oil and gas industry, including the UK supply chain, is published by OGUK.
+Additional information on employment in the UK oil and gas industry, including the UK supply chain, is published by OEUK.
 This information includes estimates of the indirect and induced jobs that depend on the UK’s upstream oil and gas sector.
 Note that the direct employment estimates reported can differ from the ONS estimates.